DICE-UNC/indexing/README.md

 * retrieve: retrieve the objects into a cache resource for indexing.

-Configuring ServiceMix with AMQP Routing
+Configuring ServiceMix with Message Routing
 --------

+The indexing framework doesnot require a specific messaging protocol.
+It can be configured using a Apache Camel route.

+### AMQP 1.0 ###

 Configuring iRODS
 --------